xiejw/games/five-in-a-row/notes.md

 I think the issue is the State is not remembered correctly.
 It remebers the path not the board state.

+However, after impoving the hash funciton of State, the result is still bad.
+It is not random and puts the stones to corners anymore.
+But the AI level is low.
+See `result/2018-04-03_2.md`.

 # 2018-04-03

 Things to try: